 Naturally, we find the relation \begin{align*} \eta(\tau) = \eta(5\tau) \, \eta_{5,1}(\tau) \, \eta_{5,2}(\tau) \end{align*} as the last expression in the above list.

-By the relation, we have presented before, the last element in the above list is equal to 11.
+into account, we see that the last element in the above list is equal to 11.

 -------------------------------------------------------------------